felixfung/InfoFlow/README.md

 ![](https://latex.codecogs.com/svg.latex?\begin{align*}&space;q_i&space;&=&space;\tau\frac{n-n_i}{n-1}p_i&space;&plus;(1-\tau)w_i&space;\\&space;w_i&space;&=&space;w_j&space;&plus;w_k&space;-w_{j\leftrightharpoons&space;l}&space;\end{align*})

-The calculations above has a key, central message: that \textbf{for the purpose of community detection, we can forget about the actual nodal properties; after each merge, we only need to keep track of a module/community}.
+The calculations above has a key, central message: that **for the purpose of community detection, we can forget about the actual nodal properties; after each merge, we only need to keep track of a module/community**.

 ## Getting Started